USE THE NEW CLIMATE LAW TO DECARBONIZE!

 Use Savings Calculator to find your clean energy incentives!

-USE CALCULATORWhy this action is important: The IRA’s provisions are aimed at speeding the U.S. clean energy transition, lowering household energy costs, saving lives, and creating good-paying jobs.
-Starting in 2023, Americans will be eligible for many new incentives for electric appliances, energy-saving products, and more.
-Some incentives benefit renters, and some are available now.
-To use the incentives, which will save you money, lower your carbon footprint, and improve your health and comfort, you have to know about them!
+Why this action is important: The IRA’s provisions are aimed at speeding the U.S. clean energy transition, lowering household energy costs, saving lives, and creating good-paying jobs.
+The incentives are available through a variety of pathways, with some immediately accessible, and some coming on line as regulations are written and states set up implementation.
+You are or will soon be eligible for incentives for such products as solar panels, electric vehicles, battery back-up power, electric appliances, energy-saving products, and more.
+Some incentives benefit renters, some focus on lower income households, and some are available now.
+To use the incentives, which have been designed to save you money, lower your carbon footprint, and improve your health and comfort, you have to know about them!

 Clean energy has a tipping point, and 87 countries have reached it